divega/EntityFramework.Docs/entity-framework/ef6/querying/sprocs-with-multiple-result-sets.md

     }
 ```

+>[!NOTE]
-> **Note:** If you manually edit the edmx file for your model it will be overwritten if you ever regenerate the model from the database.
+> If you manually edit the edmx file for your model it will be overwritten if you ever regenerate the model from the database.

 ## Summary